Buckton Castle: Construction and use

-Partly because of the cost and partly because Cheshire was a palatine county in which the earl had authority over who was permitted to build castles, it is likely that the castle was built by one of the earls of Chester.
-Compared to other English counties along the Anglo-Welsh border, Cheshire has fewer castles per square kilometre, indicating that the earl may have limited castle building.
-The construction of the castle may have been prompted by the earls' involvement in the Anarchy, a civil war during King Stephen's reign in the middle of the 12th century, or the Revolt of 1173–74 against Henry II.
+Partly because of the cost and partly because Cheshire was a palatine county in which the earl had authority over who was permitted to build castles, it is likely that Buckton Castle was built by one of the earls of Chester.
+Compared to other English counties along the Anglo-Welsh border, Cheshire has fewer castles per square kilometre, suggesting that the earl may have limited castle building.
+The construction of Buckton Castle may have been prompted by the earls' involvement in the Anarchy—a civil war during King Stephen's reign in the middle of the 12th century—or the Revolt of 1173–74 against Henry II.

-During the Anarchy, David I of Scotland gained control of most of northern England, including the parts of Lancashire, prompting the construction of Buckton Castle to serve as a safeguard for Cheshire.
-After the Anarchy, many castles were slighted to restore England to its state before the conflict, which may explain why Buckton was demolished.
-Alternatively, it could have been slighted after the Revolt of 1173–74 to punish the earl of Chester for taking part in a war against the king.
-While it is likely the earls of Chester built the castle, it is possible it could have been built by William de Neville when he held the lordship of Longdendale under the earl between 1181 and 1186, though he may not have had the financial means to do so.
+During the Anarchy, David I of Scotland gained control of most of northern England, including the parts of Lancashire, prompting the construction of Buckton Castle to safeguard Cheshire.
+After the conflict, many castles were slighted to restore England to its pre-war state, which may explain why Buckton was demolished.
+Alternatively, it may have been slighted after the revolt of 1173–74 to punish the earl of Chester for taking part in a rebellion against the king.
+While it is likely the earls of Chester built the castle, it is also possible that it was constructed by William de Neville when he held the lordship of Longdendale under the earl between 1181 and 1186, although he may not have had the financial means to do so.

-The dearth of artefacts recovered from Buckton Castle and the lack of finely finished stonework indicate that the site was never finished, but the re-cutting of the ditch suggests either an extended period of occupancy or abandonment followed by repairs to the fortifications.
+The dearth of artefacts recovered from Buckton Castle and the lack of finely finished stonework indicate that the site was never completed, but the re-cutting of the ditch suggests either an extended period of occupancy or abandonment followed by repairs to the fortifications.